edween69/dnd-dungeon-master/README.md

 ## Status / Notes

 - Only **Student** is somewhat playable and selectable.
-- Rat, Professor, and Attila exist visually in the character select screen but have no real implementation yet.
+- Rat, Professor, and Attila exist visually in the character select screen but have no real implementation yet
-- GUI combat only fully supports **Attack** right now.
+- GUI combat only partially supports **Attack** right now.
-- Console combat has more complete logic than the GUI flow.
+- TUI combat has more complete logic than the GUI combat
 - Resources use manual `new[]` / `delete[]` in `enterScreen` / `exitScreen`, so ordering and cleanup matter.

 ---